grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # blast radius when shuffle-sharding is enabled.
 # CLI flag: -query-scheduler.querier-forget-delay
 [querier_forget_delay: <duration> | default = 0s]

+# (experimental) Enqueue query requests with additional queue dimensions to
+# split tenant request queues into subqueues.
+This enables separate requests to
+# proceed from a tenant's subqueues even when other subqueues are blocked on
+# slow query requests.
+Must be set on both query-frontend and scheduler to take
+# effect. (default false)
+# CLI flag: -query-scheduler.additional-query-queue-dimensions-enabled
+[additional_query_queue_dimensions_enabled: <boolean> | default = false]

 # This configures the gRPC client used to report errors back to the
 # query-frontend.